 In Colorado, a second-time offense for possession of a wiretapping device carries stiffer penalties than a first-time offense.
 So the prosecutor asks that the judge unseal Mike’s past record so that he can be prosecuted as a second-time offender.

-Can crime victims get criminal records unsealed?
+Can crime victims unseal criminal records?

-In some cases, yes.
-For instance, police and prosecutors may give a crime victim sealed copies of police reports and restraining orders if the victim can demonstrate a lawful need for them – such as to use as evidence in a civil lawsuit against the defendant.5
+For instance, police and prosecutors may give a crime victim sealed copies of police reports and restraining orders if the victim has a lawful need for them.
+An example is to use the records as evidence in a civil lawsuit against the defendant.5

 Can licensing agencies see sealed records?

-Can anyone see expunged juvenile delinquency records?
+What about expunged juvenile delinquency records?

 Although expunged juvenile records in Colorado do not show up on standard background checks, they are still visible to: